Sweardog/Quartz-Resonance-Simulation/README.md

 <img src="https://github.com/Sweardog/Quartz-Resonance-Simulation/blob/master/Visuals/Phase%20Cancel.gif" width="400">

 Above are subsequent rings of particles traveling at the average planar velocity, $5877700 \dfrac{m}{s}$, initially emitted at the same frequency as our conic trajections.
 I'm showing this to emphasize the cylindrical radius of the quartz is set for phase cancellation along the planar trajection.
 Not only is our aim is to resonate the quartz longitudinally, but we also want it to not resonate horizontally.
 This calculation is much easier than finding the height.
-The frequency of the waves $5877700 \, \text{Hz}$ is set equal to $\dfrac{7r}{5877700 \dfrac{m}{s}}$ where $r$ is the cylindrical radius of the quartz.
-The first wave travels $7$ radii by the time the second wave hits the quartz, and the waves are as far apart within the quartz as possible (they intersect at the \dfrac{r}{2})
+The average frequency of the planar particles, which is $5877700 \text{Hz}$, is set equal to $\dfrac{7r}{5877700 \dfrac{m}{s}}$ where $r$ is the cylindrical radius of the quartz.
+The first wave travels $7$ radii by the time the second wave hits the quartz, and the waves are as far apart within the quartz as possible (they intersect at the \dfrac{r}{2}), ensuring they destructively interfere.

 ## Inhomogeneous Velocity Re-Mapping Into the Quartz

-(11)

 <img src="https://github.com/Sweardog/Quartz-Resonance-Simulation/blob/master/Visuals/Out%20To%20In.png" width="400">

 With the aim to align waves by their centroids now in place, the functions that govern the wave's distortion will first be explained.
 After measuring the velocity of the hypersonic  waves within the quartz along the $x, y$ and $z$ axes, the velocity remapping function simply becomes a function whose input is a direction vector.
 Upon a wave's intersection with the quartz, its points initially hold external (outside) velocity vectors, all denoted as some $\vec{v}\_{out}$.
 This vector undergoes a transformation upon entering the quartz, resulting in an internal $\vec{v}\_{in}$ vector.
 The directions of these two vectors remain equal, but their magnitudes are subjected to a transformation.
 Suppose $vel\_{in}$ is the velocity magnitude of $\vec{v}\_{in}$.
 Suppose $\beta$ represents the $xy$-planar angle of vector $\vec{v}\_{out}$ and $\theta$ denotes the vector's polar angle measured above the $xy$-plane.

-Here, $f$ represents a piecewise function defined as:
+Here, the velocity transformation is a piecewise function defined as:

 $$vel_{in(xy)} = ((\dfrac{6\beta}{\pi})B + (1 - \dfrac{6\beta}{\pi})A)(1 - \dfrac{2\theta}{\pi}) + C(\dfrac{2\theta}{\pi})$$